nikos/zappa-dashing/README.md

 ## Contribution

-Contributions are more than welcome, please file an issue or even better provide submit a pull request :-)
+Contributions are more than welcome, please file an issue or even better submit a pull request :-)